 Read Naturally - This web-based intervention efficiently applies the research-based Read Naturally Strategy to accelerate reading achievement.
 Visual and auditory prompts guide students through the motivating steps to develop fluency and phonics skills, support comprehension, and improve vocabulary.
-Track student progress easily and use the data to differentiate instruction with Read Naturally Live.
-Here is a videoclip of the program in action.

-Achieve 3000 - Achieve3000 Literacy was designed for early screening, identifying skill gaps, targeting instruction, and regular progress monitoring.
+Track student progress easily and use the data to differentiate instruction with Read Naturally Live Achieve 3000 - Achieve 3000 Literacy was designed for early screening, identifying skill gaps, targeting instruction, and regular progress monitoring.
 Help struggling students by using our differentiated content, learning scaffolds, and proven literacy routine.
 With these tools, struggling students can accelerate Lexile gains toward meeting grade-level college and career readiness expectations.
 Fluency Tutor: - Pick any content, any time.
-Teachers can select any web page or browse a library of over 500 pre-selected reading passages based on content, Lexile level or reading age.
+Teachers can select any web page or browse a library of over 500 pre-selected reading passages based on content, lexile level or reading age.
 Students can rehearse and record their reading in a relaxed environment at school or at home, with extra help provided by a dictionary, picture dictionary and translation tools.
-Teachers can listen to students' recordings wherever and whenever it's convenient, giving quick feedback or a more in-depth assessment of reading progress.
+Teachers can listen to students' recordings wherever and whenever it's convenient, giving quick feedback or a more indepth assessment of reading progress.